 718-522-2070 ext.
 124

 Amy was born and raised in Denver, Colorado and studied History, Political Science, and Jewish Studies at the University of Colorado-Boulder.
 During college, she spent a semester abroad at Hebrew University in Jerusalem, solidifying her love and passion for Israel.
 In 2011, she fulfilled her life-long dream of living in New York City when she left the mountains for the Big Apple.
-For the last three years, Amy worked at Congregation Rodeph Sholom on the Upper West Side of Manhattan as the Assistant to the Directors of Operations, Membership Services, and Community Engagement.
+Before joining the staff of Brooklyn Heights Synagogue, Amy worked at Congregation Rodeph Sholom on the Upper West Side of Manhattan as the Assistant to the Directors of Operations, Membership Services, and Community Engagement.
 She lives nearby in Park Slope where she enjoys going on bike rides through Prospect Park and working at the food coop.
 Amy is delighted to be a part of the Brooklyn Heights Synagogue community.

 Director of Early Childhood Education